 - 8ft 4×1 furniture grade.

-Although there are creative ways of designing the desk so as to fonly use one 8×4 wood sheet, we highly recommend that you avoid skimping on the design so that you can just meet that goal.
+Although there are creative ways of designing the desk to only use one 8×4 wood sheet, we highly recommend that you avoid skimping on the design so that you can just meet that goal.
 For instance, if purchasing an extra MDF or plywood sheet when building the desk computer case will cost you an extra USD20- USD30, don’t use less material when designing your desk so that you can make such mere savings.
-As a matter of fact, you’re saving yourself a lot of money by building the PC desk yourself instead of purchasing a manufactured small computer desk case.
+You’re saving yourself a lot of money by building the PC desk yourself instead of purchasing a manufactured small computer desk case.

 Gathering your tools

 After acquiring all the necessary materials, you’ll need to gather all the necessary tools so that you can start working.
 Some of the tools that you’ll need to build the PC desk include; electric screwdriver, skill saw, safety goggles, wood glue, speed square/ framing square, tape measure, and jigsaw.
 Other tools that will speed up the process of building the desk include; miter saw, clamps, electric sander, table saw, drill press and finish nailer.

 However, one can still be able to build the desk computer case without all the suggested tools stated above, although the process will take more time.
 Therefore, the lack of all these tools does not mean that you cannot build a desk case yourself.